globus/globus-timer-cli/MIGRATING.rst

         # Globus CLI command
         globus timer create transfer [...] --sync-level mtime

+*   ``--interval <TIME_DELTA>``

+    The ``--interval`` option is nearly identical between the Timer CLI and the Globus CLI.

+    Both support units to indicate seconds, minutes, hours, days, and weeks.
+    The only difference is that the Globus CLI always requires units, even for seconds.

+    For example, the Timer CLI allowed values like ``--interval 86400``.
+    This would need to be updated to ``--interval 86400s`` for the Globus CLI (or, perhaps, ``--interval 24h``).

 *   ``--item <SRC_PATH> <DST_PATH> <RECURSIVE_FLAG>``

     The ``--item`` option is not supported in the Globus CLI.